 |TV series||Season 3|

-Ser Edmure Tully is the son of Lord Hoster Tully and is the heir to House Tully of Riverrun, the liege lords of the Riverlands.
-He is the younger brother of Catelyn Tully and Lysa Tully.
-In the HBO adaptation he is portrayed by Tobias Menzies.
+Ser Edmure Tully is the son of Lord Hoster Tully and the heir to House Tully of Riverrun, the liege lords of the riverlands.
+He is the younger brother of Catelyn and Lysa.
+In the television adaptation Game of Thrones he is portrayed by Tobias Menzies.

 - See also: Images of Edmure Tully